youweichen0208/YC-Tech-Blog/src/frontend/angular.md

 ## Angular Forms

-Angular provides two different approaches to handling user input through forms: reactice and template-driven.
+Angular provides two different approaches to handling user input through forms: reactive and template-driven.
 Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.

 ### Template-driven Forms: